collective/collective.geo.usersmap/README.txt

 Introduction
 ============

-This package provides a map view that displays the location of the portal users.
+This package provides a map showing the location of users of the portal.

-When a user fills the 'location' property in its user profile, a simple view converts this property in coordinates by collective.geo.geographer geocoder adapter and returns a kml document with all users locations.

 Dependencies